jyw321/MD-Project/Experimenting_with_Platinum-MD.md

 ![platinum-hi](platinum-hi.png)

-* (*at this point, chances are you cannot edit the title of the disc and the tracks as the Hi-MD mode is still under developing.*)
+* (*at this point, unfortunately you cannot edit the title of the disc and the tracks as the Hi-MD mode is still under developing.*)

 * Open `settings`, click `Hi-MD options`.
 * Under `File format to transfer tracks to computer`, choose `AEA/AT3(Do not convert audio)`.